yomorun/yomo-docs/pages/index.en.md

 ## Contributing

 First off, thank you for considering making contributions.
 It's people like you that make YoMo better.
-There are many ways in which you can participate in the project, for example:
+There are many ways in which you can participate in this project, for example:

 - File a [bug report](https://github.com/yomorun/yomo/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).
 Be sure to include information like what version of YoMo you are using, what your operating system is, and steps to recreate the bug.
 - Suggest a new feature.